-7. Not limiting or excluding any of the other provisions, if enrollment is not made within thirty-one (31) days of the employee's date of eligibility, they may apply for coverage only if one (1) of the following occurs:
+3. Not limiting or excluding any of the other provisions, if application is not made within thirty-one (31) days of the employee's date of eligibility, they may apply for coverage only if one (1) of the following occurs:

-A. Occurrence of a life event which includes marriage, birth, adoption, and placement of adopted children.
+A. Occurrence of a life event which includes marriage, birth, adoption, and placement of children.
 A special enrollment period of thirty-one (31) days shall be available beginning with the date of the life event.
 It is the employee's responsibility to notify the plan administrator of the life event;

 B. Loss of a spouse's employer-sponsored group coverage when the employee originally waived coverage through the plan.
-Enrollment must be made within sixty (60) days of the time-
+Application must be made within sixty (60) days of the time-

-(I) the employee no longer qualifies for coverage under spouse's plan;
+(I) The employee no longer qualifies for coverage under spouse's plan;

-(II) the spouse's employment terminates or he/she is no longer eligible for coverage under employer's plan;

-(III) the spouse's employer-sponsored medical, dental, and/or vision plan terminates;
+(II) The spouse's employment terminates or he/she is no longer eligible for coverage under employer's plan; (III) The spouse's employer-sponsored medical, dental, and/or vision plan terminates;

-(IV) all employer contributions toward the spouse's plan cease; or
+(IV) All employer contributions toward the spouse's plan cease; or

-(V) the employee's Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage ends; or
+(V) The employee's Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage ends; or

-C. Loss of eligibility for Medicaid, in which case enrollment for coverage through the plan must be made within sixty (60) days of loss;
+C. Loss of eligibility for Medicaid, in which case application for coverage through the plan must be made within sixty (60) days of the loss;

-(B) Dependent coverage.
+(B) Dependent Coverage.
 Dependent participation cannot precede the subscriber's participation except when coverage is added as a life event with birth of a child or adoption of a child at birth.
-The effective date for a newborn is the date of birth.
-The subscriber and/or dependent's effective date is the first day of the calendar month coinciding with or following the date of the enrollment.
-Enrollment for participants must be made in accordance with the following provisions.
-Effective dates for all dependent coverage is wholly dependent upon-
+The effective date for a child is the date of birth.
+The subscriber and/or dependent's effective date is the first day of the calendar month coinciding with or following the date of the application.
+Application for participants must be made in accordance with the following provisions: